Pipa (footballer): Huddersfield Town

 On 7 September 2020, Pipa signed a three-year contract with EFL Championship side Huddersfield Town, for an undisclosed fee.
 He scored his first goal for Huddersfield in a 3–0 win over Millwall on 31 October.

 Ludogorets

 On 1 February 2023, he was announced as a new signing of Bulgarian club PFC Ludogorets Razgrad.
 On 1 September, he returned to England after agreeing to a loan deal with West Bromwich Albion.

 On 30 August 2024, Pipa returned to Spain and its second division, after joining Burgos CF on a one-year loan deal.

+Sabadell

+On 24 July 2026, free agent Pipa agreed to a one-year contract with CE Sabadell FC in the Spanish second level.